 - Comprehensive insurance on all work done for your peace of mind

 - Installers of SABS and approved insulation products

 Can Aerolite be Installed as a DIY project?

 Any consumer who buys Roof Insulation from us will be given the essential basics of installing the insulation to achieve the best benefit.
 Homeowners or builders can install Aerolite as a DIY project.
 Find out how to install Aerolite as a DIY project.

 On self-install applications, we are a phone call away to guide you with information as you progress.

 Any ceiling insulation installed incorrectly is an absolute waste of money.
 All our aerolite Installers are taught the basics of this aspect of installing insulation.

 - Firstly get the total floor measurements.

 - Ensure the insulation that is cut covers the entire roof space.
-In most homes, there will be an offcut peace this will start to fill the next line.
+In most homes, there will be an offcut piece. t will start to fill the following line.

-- Downlight hazards are a very real threat to any home.
-Insulating over the downlights will potentially cause a fire.
-Even though the insulation can’t burn the wooden beams will realize a gas if there is too much of a heat build-up between the insulation that can’t burn and the wood that will burn.
-Remember some downlights get to between 250 degrees c and 350 degrees c.
+- Downlight hazards are a genuine threat to any home.
+Insulating over the downlights in the ceiling will potentially cause a fire.
+Even though the insulation can’t burn, the wooden beams will realise a gas if there is too much heat build-up between the insulation that can’t burn and the wood that will burn.
+Remember, some downlights get between 250 degrees c and 350 degrees c.